dapr/docs/howto/deploy-k8s-prod/README.md

 kind: Secret
 ```

 Copy the contents of `ca.crt`, `issuer.crt` and `issuer.key` and base64 decode them.
+Save these certificates as files.

-Finally, you should have the following files saved on your disk:, containing the base64 decoded text from the secret:
+You should have the following files saved on your disk:, containing the base64 decoded text from the secret:

 1. ca.crt
 2. issuer.crt